TryGhost/Ghost/ghost/signup-form/README.md

 ### Running the development version

 Run `yarn dev` to start the development server to test/develop the form standalone.
-This will generate a demo site from the `index.html` file which renders the app and makes it available on http://localhost:5137
+- This will generate a demo site on http://localhost:6173
+- This will build and watch the production build and host it on http://localhost:6174/signup-form.min.js (different port!)

+### Using the UMD build during development

+Vite by default only supports HRM with an ESM output.
+But when loading a script on a site as a ESM module (`<script type="module" src="...">`), you don't have access to `document.currentScript` inside the script, which is required to determine the location to inject the iframe.
+In development mode we use a workaround for this to make the ESM HMR work.
+But this workaroudn is not suitable for production.

+To test the real production behaviour without this hack, you can use http://localhost:6173/preview.html.
+This HTML page will use `http://localhost:6174/signup-form.min.js` directly.

 ## Develop